KrauseFx/howisFelix.today/index.md

 Apple was in a great position to improve the current state with Apple Health, but they completely failed with their implementation on both the APIs, as well as the actual Health app.

-One aspect I underestimated is the number of days you will track: If you want to look into how many steps you walked in a given city, you'll quickly notice the number of days in each city already being quite low.
+One aspect I overestimated is the number of days you will track: If you want to look into how many steps you walked in a given city, you'll quickly notice the number of days in each city already being quite low.
 You'd then also slice the data by season or temperature, since you naturally walk less on very cold days, ending up with only a handful of days outside your main residence.

 Overall, having spent a significant amount of time building this project, scaling it up to the size it's at now, as well as analysing the data, <span class="highlighted">the main conclusion is that it is not worth building your own solution, and investing this much time.</span>
+When I first started building this project 3 years ago, I expected to learn way more surprising and interesting facts.
+There were some, and it's super interesting to look through those graphs, however retrospectively, it did not justify the hundreds of hours I invested in this project.

-I'll likely continue tracking my mood, as well as a few other key metrics, however will significantly reduce the amount of time I invest.
+I'll likely continue tracking my mood, as well as a few other key metrics, however will significantly reduce the amount of time I invest in it.

 I'm very happy I've built this project in the first place, as it gave me a much better awareness of everything going on in my life.
-I'm excited to have built this website to wrap-up this project and show-case some of the outcomes.
+I'm excited to have built this website to wrap-up this project and show-case some of the outcomes to the public.

 <hr style="margin-top: 10px;" />